Valens: Battle of Adrianople

-According to the Latin historians Ammianus Marcellinus and Paulus Orosius, on 9 August 378, Valens and most of his army were killed fighting the Goths at the Battle of Adrianople, near Hadrianopolis in Thrace (Adrianople, Edirne).
+According to the Latin historians Ammianus Marcellinus and Paulus Orosius, on 9 August 378, Valens and most of his army were killed fighting the Goths near Hadrianopolis in Thrace (Adrianople, Edirne).
+Ammianus is the primary source for the battle.

-After a brief stay aimed at building his troop strength and gaining a toehold in Thrace, Valens moved out to Adrianople.
-From there, he marched against the confederated barbarian army on 9 August 378 in what would become known as the Battle of Adrianople.
+Valens opened the campaign with arrangements aimed at building his troop strength and gaining a toehold in Thrace, then moved out to Adrianople, from whence he marched against the confederated barbarian army.
 Although negotiations were attempted, these broke down when a Roman unit sallied forth and carried both sides into battle.
-The Romans held their own early on but were crushed by the surprise arrival of Visigoth cavalry which split their ranks.

-The primary source for the battle is Ammianus Marcellinus.
-Valens had left a sizeable guard with his baggage and treasures depleting his force.
+Valens had left a sizeable guard with his baggage and treasures, depleting his force.
 His right cavalry wing arrived at the Gothic camp sometime before the left wing arrived.
-It was a very hot day and the Roman cavalry was engaged without strategic support, wasting its efforts while they suffered in the heat.
+It was a very hot day and the Roman cavalry was engaged without strategic support, wasting its efforts and suffering in the heat.

 Meanwhile, Fritigern once again sent an emissary of peace in his continued manipulation of the situation.
 The resultant delay meant that the Romans present on the field began to succumb to the heat.
 The army's resources were further diminished when an ill-timed attack by the Roman archers made it necessary to recall Valens' emissary, comes Richomeres.
 The archers were beaten and retreated in humiliation.
 Returning from foraging to find the battle in full swing, Gothic cavalry under the command of Alatheus and Saphrax now struck and, in what was probably the most decisive event of the battle, the Roman cavalry fled.

 From here, Ammianus gives two accounts of Valens' demise.
 In the first account, Ammianus states that Valens was "mortally wounded by an arrow, and presently breathed his last breath" (XXXI.12).
 His body was never found or given a proper burial.
 In the second account, Ammianus states the Roman infantry was abandoned, surrounded and cut to pieces.
 Valens was wounded and carried to a small wooden hut.
-The hut was surrounded by the Goths who put it to the torch, evidently unaware of the prize within.
-According to Ammianus, this is how Valens perished (XXXI.13.14–6).
+He died when the Goths, evidently unaware of the prize within, set the hut on fire (XXXI.13.14–16).